Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): Logics and Automata

 \begin{toappendix} \begin{proposition}[\citep{clarke:model-checking}] If $\lang{A}$ is nonempty, then $A$ accepts an ultimately periodic word. \end{proposition} \end{toappendix}

 Emptiness of a B\"uchi automaton's language is decidable.
 Further, B\"uchi automata for the union, intersection and complement of the languages of given B\"uchi automata can be effectively constructed~\citep{buchi:automata}.
-In the remainder of the paper we specifically make use of the construction for union and intersection, and denote them with the symbol $\unionbuchi$ resp.\ $\intersectbuchi$.
-Unless otherwise noted, we always consider B\"uchi automata over the alphabet $\Sigma = \powerset{\AP}$, where letters are sets of atomic propositions and infinite words are traces.
+In the remainder of the paper, we specifically use the construction for union, and denote it with the symbol $\unionbuchi$. \begin{toappendix} In addition to the union construction for B\"uchi automata (denoted by $\unionbuchi$), in this appendix we also use the intersection construction and denote it with the symbol $\intersectbuchi$. \end{toappendix} Unless otherwise noted, we always consider B\"uchi automata over the alphabet $\Sigma = \powerset{\AP}$, where letters are sets of atomic propositions and infinite words are traces.
 The automata-theoretic treatment of LTL is based on the following result: